Appekip/ValorantWikiReact/README.md

           First thing that happens is a feth request to  the geolocation api (https://geolocation-db.com/json/) and the data is saved to an variable called data.

           DISCLAIMER
           This geolocation API might get blocked by your browser security settings, to insure it works use Firefox.
-However if this doesn't crash the app, it just doesn't save anything to the db.
+However this doesn't crash the app, it just doesn't save anything to the db.

           After this it gathers all of the data that will be saved and puts it into an variable called entry.